Australia receptive to China's Silk Road, but national interest first

 China and Australia have close economic ties, but Beijing is suspicious of Canberra's close military relationship with Washington.

-On Friday, Australia's most senior defense department official said China is conducting extensive espionage against Australia.
+On Friday, Australia's most senior defence department official said China is conducting extensive espionage against Australia.

 Some Western diplomats have expressed unease about both the summit and the plan as a whole, seeing it as an attempt to push Chinese influence globally and worried about a lack of transparency in the Belt and Road projects.